jlmartinezb/jlmartinezb.github.io/chatops.md

 # ChatOps in the Software Life Cycle

-Chatops is included within the DevSevOps circuits (https://www.redhat.com/es/topics/devops/what-is-devsecops) and therefore in the software development life cycle or SDLC (Software Development Life Cycle - https://es.wikipedia.org/wiki/Systems_Development_Life_Cycle
+Chatops is included within the [DevSevOps circuits](https://www.redhat.com/es/topics/devops/what-is-devsecops) and therefore in the software development life cycle or [SDLC (Software Development Life Cycle)]https://es.wikipedia.org/wiki/Systems_Development_Life_Cycle

 ## What is ChatOps ?